 When our young entrepreneurs take the next step and form promising businesses, the KIC is there to help them refine their ideas, establish their companies, and overcome barriers to growth.
 This multi-year process involves more focused business training, specialized coaching, and potential access to seed funding from KIC or other entities willing to invest start-up or growth capital.

-In 2019, the KIC is launching its own new incubator in Accra featuring modern facilities designed to help fledgling businesses succeed.
-Our new incubator will focus on mentoring and nurturing promising start-up companies through training and investment.
+In 2019, the KIC launched its own new incubator in Accra featuring modern facilities designed to help fledgling businesses succeed.
+Our new incubator focuses on mentoring and nurturing promising start-up companies through training and investment.